End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Training and Evaluation

 \subsection{Training Procedure}

 The proposed architecture is designed to be independent of the number of assets $n$.
 This means that the same model can be applied to different subsets of assets without the need for retraining.
-However, we know from RMT that the filtering should depend on the aspect ratio $q=n/\Delta t_\text{in}$; therefore, during the training phase, the NN should be fed with examples of different $n$ sizes if we aim to obtain a model that generalizes well to larger portfolio sizes.
-This is done by randomly and uniformly sampling the number of assets $n$ from a $[50,350]$ range in every batch of the training.
+However, we know from RMT that the filtering should depend on the aspect ratio $q_\textrm{in}:=n/\Delta t_\text{in}$; therefore, during the training phase, the NN should be fed with examples of different $n$ sizes if we aim to obtain a model that generalizes well to larger portfolio sizes.
+Accordingly, at each batch we randomly and uniformly sampling the number of assets $n$ from a $[50,350]$ range in every batch of the training.
+This resampling also enlarges the effective training set, because the number of possible cross sections grows combinatorially and repeating the exact same asset combination becomes unlikely when the investable universe is large.
 The number of days $\Delta t_{\text{in}}$ is fixed to $1200$ trading days; in fact, the presence of the module of Sec.~\ref{subsec:ReturnsReweighting} includes $2 \Delta t_{\text{in}}$ trainable variables $(\alpha_t, \beta_t)$, which are associated with specific past lags.
 In the future version, this could be generalized to a variable number of past lags, but it would require a more complex architecture.

 We trained our model on a dataset of US equities spanning January 1990 to December 2024.
 For each validation date $t$, we define the calibration window as the period from the dataset start through December 31 of the year preceding $t$.
 In particular, we conduct validation over the interval [2000-01-01, 2024-12-31], resulting in 24 distinct trained NNs.
 To construct a robust training procedure, we randomly draw a date $t$ such that the interval $[t-\Delta t_{\mathrm{in}}-1,t+\Delta t_{\mathrm{out}}]$ is fully contained within the calibration window.
 We then randomly select $n$ assets from the investable universe at $t-1$ (see Section \ref{subsec:dataselec}).
 The NN is trained on the adjusted close-to-close returns over the input window $[t-\Delta t_{\mathrm{in}},t-1]$ together with the realized OOS covariance matrix $\boldsymbol{\Sigma}_{\mathrm{out}}$, computed from the adjusted close-to-close returns over $[t,\,t+\Delta t_{\mathrm{out}}]$.
 A one-day shift between the training inputs and the OOS returns is introduced to avoid data leakage, since the return at $t$ depends on the closing price at the end of day $t$, which is not available intra-day.